Chomenor/ioef-cmod/README.md

-                                      input text when console is closed con_scale                         - Scales console text to make it legible at high resolutions
+                                      input text when console is closed con_scale                         - Scales console text to make it legible at high resolutions con_notifylines                   - The number of lines to display in the notify area

   in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands